googlefonts/googlefonts.github.io/gf-guide/metadata.md

 -   `category: "HANDWRITING"`
 -   `category: "MONOSPACE"`

-Since 2022, it is possible to assign a family with multiple categories (usually two).
-The second one assigned in the METADATA.pb would be the main one.
+This key is deprecated in the API (cf. below Stroke and Classification), but still mandatory to fill up in METADATA.pb

 ### fonts